 After filling out the application form, the sales team will make a call.

-Depending on the answer of potential customers such as “Monthly Marketing Budget” and “Revenue“, so you can understand more about them and create a plan that is good for your customers as possible.
+Depending on the answers of potential customers, such as “Monthly Marketing Budget” and “Revenue”, you can understand more about them and create a plan that is as good for your customers as possible.

-Gocardless is a platform that helps you easy to collect payment from customers around the world and is trusted by over 70.000 big and small businesses.
+GoCardless is a platform that helps you easy to collect payments from customers around the world and is trusted by over 70.000 big and small businesses.

 With GoCardless, you easily create and manage: